stefankarlsson1230/The_CSharp_Players_Guide_1_The_Basics/README.md

   - Modify your Variable Shop program to assign a new, different literal value to each of the 14 original variables.
 Do not declare any additional variables.
   - Use Console.WriteLine to display the updated contents of each variable.

 ### From chatGPT
+- [x] Project 2
-    2. Type Conversion – Convert string to int and perform addition.
+    - Type Conversion – Convert string to int and perform addition.
-    3. Character Codes – Print a few char values and their Unicode codes.
+    - Character Codes – Print a few char values and their Unicode codes.
-    4. Type Summary – Print the size of each basic numeric type.
+    - Type Summary – Print the size of each basic numeric type.
-    5. Type Check – Use GetType() to confirm data types.
+    - Type Check – Use GetType() to confirm data types.

 Chapter 7: Math
     1. Age Calculator – Ask for birth year and compute current age.